go to the top of the page

 old-time fiddler and bandleader.
 His current band, Run Boy Run (www.runboyrunband.com),

 is a very successful full-time national touring band, and has been featured twice on Garrison Keillor's nationally distributed NPR radio show "A Prairie Home Companion".
 Their first full-length CD "So Sang The Whipporwill" was released with an introduction and accolades from Garrison Keillor, and continues to win the band recognition and fans wherever they perform.
-In March 2014 they recorded their 2nd full length CD & vinyl record "Something to Someone", and in March 2016 they started work on their 3rd album.
+In March 2014 they recorded their 2nd full length CD & vinyl record "Something to Someone", and in 2016 they released their 3rd album, a new directions EP.
 Enroute to their becoming a full-time touring band, Run Boy Run won the Pickin' in the Pines band contest in Flagstaff, and later the prestigious Telluride Bluegrass Band competition, thereby joining an elite group of bands including many of the genre's top touring acts.

 go to the top of the page